 Principles Guiding Our Approach to Allergies

 - Camp Zeke is nut and sesame free.
 Those allergens do not appear in any food served by the camp or cooked in our culinary arts classes.
+Every product label is checked by our team.
+If a label indicates that an ingredient is processed on shared equipment or equipment that may be exposed to allergens, then we contact manufacturers to ask questions about their processes.

 - Allergens should be clearly visible and obvious.
 If a camper looks at a slice of pizza, the camper can clearly see the cheese but cannot see egg in the crust – so we avoid using pizza crust with egg in it.